Teaching and Learning

 Set your microphone, start the recording, then at the end of class, simply stop and submit with a click.
 In less than 24 hours, a movie with your narration, slides, and visuals is ready to post to Blackboard for your students to review.

-TechSmith Relay is in every classroom and can be installed on your computer.
+TechSmith Relay is in every classroom and can be installed on your computer, and in large lecture halls.
 To get started, please complete our TechSmith Relay Account Request Form.

 TechSmith Camtasia Video Editor